prasantsoy/M1_Application_Employee-rec-system/5_Report/readme.md

-## It contains the overall review of the project.
+## It contains the overall review of the project

 ## Introduction
     Employee Record System is software built to handle the primary housekeeping functions of a company.